onzfonz/comp227/src/content/8/en/part8b.md

   console.log(printText,  a * b);
 }

-multiplicator('how about a string?', 4, 'Multiplied a string and 4, the result is:');
+multiplicator("how about a string?", 4, "Multiplied a string and 4, the result is:");
 ```

-Now the code is no longer valid JavaScript but in fact TypeScript.
+Now the code is no longer valid JavaScript but it is TypeScript.
 When we try to run the code, we notice that it does not compile:

 ![terminal output showing error assigning string to number](../../images/8/2a.png)